DNA Sequencing Market Size 2026-2030

 -

-The report is segmented by End-user (Hospitals and clinics, Pharmaceutical and biotechnology companies, Academic research, and Clinical research), Solution (Product, and Services), Technology (Next generation sequencing, Sanger sequencing, Third generation sequencing, and Others), Application (Research, Genomics, Diagnostics, and Medicine) and Geography (North America, Europe, Asia, Rest of World (ROW))
+The report is segmented by End-user (Hospitals and clinics, Pharmaceutical and biotechnology companies, Academic research, and Clinical research), Solution (Product, and Services), Technology (Next generation sequencing, Sanger sequencing, Third generation sequencing, and Others), Application (Research, Genomics, Diagnostics, and Medicine) and Geography (North America, Europe, Asia, Rest of World (ROW)).
+Among these, the Hospitals and clinics segment is estimated to witness significant growth during the forecast period, driven by rising adoption across key application areas.
+Each segment includes detailed qualitative and quantitative analysis, along with historical data from 2020-2024 and forecasts through 2030 with year-over-year growth rates.

 -